AI Use Cases/Healthcare

 4

-Step 4: Your marketing and sales teams review all AI-generated targeting recommendations and campaign personalization before deployment, maintaining human control over messaging and outreach cadence while reducing manual research time by 70%.
+Step 4: Your marketing and sales teams review all AI-generated targeting recommendations and campaign personalization before deployment, maintaining human control over messaging and outreach cadence while the system carries the research load.

 5